Before we discuss the colloids around us and their commercial applications, let us recall what they are.

 - The natural phenomena which we observe such as fog, mist, clouds, and rain are colloids in different forms.
 Even dust and smoke are colloidal.

-- The blue color of the sky can be credited to the suspended dust and water particles in the air which scatter blue light more than any other wavelength.
+- The blue colour of the sky can be credited to the suspended dust and water particles in the air which scatter blue light more than any other wavelength.
 Similarly, seawater is blue because of the colloidal impurities present in it, which also scatter blue light.

 - A colloid is present in the fertile soil in the form of clay and humus material.
-It also plays a vital role in storage and exchange of minerals.
+It also plays a vital role in the storage and exchange of minerals.

 Commercial Applications of Colloid

 - A colloid is used as thickening agents in industrial products such as lubricants, lotions, toothpaste, coatings, etc.

 - In the manufacture of paints and inks, colloids are useful.
 In ball-point pens, the ink used is a gel (liquid-solid colloid).